jimmy2002916/TGS/README.md

 To create the most accurate seismic images and 3D renderings, TGS (the world’s leading geoscience data company) is hoping Kaggle’s machine learning community will be able to build an algorithm that automatically and accurately identifies if a subsurface target is salt or not.

-Btw, you can use https://nbviewer.jupyter.org/ to open jupyter notebook if you failed to open here.
+You can use https://nbviewer.jupyter.org/ to open jupyter notebook if you failed to open here.